The semi-Markov beta-Stacy process: a Bayesian non-parametric prior for semi-Markov processes: Predictive characterization by reinforced urn processes

 \section{Predictive characterization by reinforced urn processes}

-A sequence $(L_n)_n\geq 1$ of random elements of $E$ is said to be a \emph{P\`olya sequence} generated by a measure $m(\cdot)$ on $E$ if it is the result of successive draws from a \emph{generalized P\`olya urn} whose initial composition is determined by $m$.
+We characterize semi-Markov beta-Stacy processes by means of reinforced urns.
+We build on the urn-based characterizations of the Dirichlet process of \citet{Blackwell1973} and the beta-Stacy process of \citet{Muliere2000}.

-Specifically, this is a reinforced urn $U$ which initially contains $m(\{i\})$ balls of color $i\in E$.
-Balls are repeatedly extracted from the urn and, after every draw, the extracted ball is replaced together with another additional ball of the same color.
-The color of the ball extracted at the $n$-th draw gives the value of $L_n$, so $\mathbb{P}(L_1=i)=m(\{i\})/m(E)$ and, for all $n\geq 1$,
+\citet{Blackwell1973} characterized the Dirichlet process $ Dir(m)$ as the mixing measure of the sequence of colors extracted from a generalized P\`olya urn $U$.
+This is defined as follows: $U$ initially contains $m(\{i\})$ balls of color $i\in E$.
+Balls are repeatedly sampled from $U$.
+Each extracted ball is replaced together with an additional one of the same color.
+Denote with $(L_n)_{n\geq 1}$ the sequence of colors extracted from $U$. \citet{Blackwell1973} showed that, conditional on a random $P\sim Dir(m)$, the $L_n$ are independent and have common distribution $P$.

-The seminal results of \citet{Blackwell1973} imply that $(L_n)_{n\geq 1}$ is exchangeable and its \emph{de Finetti measure} is $Dir(m)$.
-In other words, there exists a random probability measure $P\sim Dir(m)$ such that the $L_n$ are independent and have common distribution $P(\cdot)$, conditionally on $P(\cdot)$.

-Spurring from the work of \citet{Blackwell1973}, other urn models have been used to characterize many other common nonparametric prior processes.
-For example, using models based on P\`olya urns it is possible to generate P\`olya trees \citep{Mauldin1992} or the beta-Stacy process \citep{Walker1997}. \citet{Fortini2012} provide references to other modern examples.
-Many of these constructions can be unified using the reinforced urn processes of \citet{Muliere2000}, which also provide a tool to characterize general neutral-to-the-right processes \citep{Doksum1974}.

-Of particular interest to us is the following urn scheme characterizing the discrete-time beta-Stacy process.
-Here, let $c(t)$ be a positive real number for all integer $t>0$ and $F_0$ be a distribution function with support on the positive integers.